 Office of Science Policy Mission Statement

-The NIH Office of Science Policy (OSP) advises the NIH Director on matters of significance to agency, the research community, and the public, with an eye toward promoting progress in the biomedical research enterprise through the development of sound and comprehensive policies.
+The NIH Office of Science Policy (OSP) advises the NIH Director on matters of significance to the agency, the research community, and the public, with an eye toward promoting progress in the biomedical research enterprise through the development of sound and comprehensive policies.
 Toward that end, OSP:

 - Analyzes and fosters discourse about a broad range of scientific, ethical, legal, social, and safety issues;